 Mississippi has some trails with minimal obstacles.
 Some are very easy and others are wheelchair accessible.
 Here are a few of them.

 The links given were found through Internet search.
 I have found references to many trails in Mississippi, which sound easy, especially those that are primarily boardwalks.
 However, I don’t feel comfortable listing them without some first-hand accounts.
 Wheelchair accessibility is seldom mentioned.
 Please let me know of easy or accessible trails you know of personally.
 With your help, we can share our knowledge with disabled people everywhere and also increase awareness of the need for more accessibility.
-Please e-mail me with your suggestions using the form to the right.
+Please e-mail me with your suggestions using the form in the sidebar.

 Grand Bay National Wildlife Refuge This refuge lies in Mississippi and Alabama